willfarrell/csv-rex/docs/docs/parse.md

 - `commentPrefixValue` (`false`): Lines starting with this value will be ignored (i.e. `#`, `//`).
 Can be set to `false` if files will never have comments.
 - `errorOnEmptyLine` (`true`): When an empty line is encountered.
 Push row with error when occurs, row ignored otherwise.
 - `errorOnComment` (`true`): When a comment is encountered.
 Push row with error when occurs, row ignored otherwise.
+- `errorOnExtraFields` (`true`): When number of headers is less than the number of fields in a row.
+Push row with error when occurs, row ignored.
+Set to `false` to have what headers exist be mapped, and passed on.
-- `errorOnFieldsMismatch` (`true`): When number of headers does not match the number of fields in a row.
-Push row with error when occurs, row ignored otherwise.
+- `errorOnMissingFields` (`true`): When number of headers is more than the number of fields in a row.
+Push row with error when occurs, row ignored.
+Set to `false` to have what fields exist be mapped, and passed on.
 - `errorOnFieldMalformed` (`true`): When no closing `quoteChar` is found.
 Throws parsing error.
 - `chunkSize` (`64MB`): Size of chunks to process at once.
 - `enableReturn` (`true`): Will concat rows into a single array.
 Set to `false` if handing data within enqueue for performance improvements.